 - PTT Switch for Remote Operation

 - Operating FT8 Remote on the 6m band

-We will be tackling our goals of building a Remote Operating Gateway (GW) in two stages.
+We will tackle our goals of building a Remote Operating Gateway (GW) in two stages.
 Stage 1 will focus on operating our station from other rooms in our house (our Home Offices are prime locations for this).
 Stage 2 will involve operating our station “On The Go” from anywhere in the world that has sufficient Internet Access is available.
-We also want to enable full control of our station when operating remotely including:
+We also want to enable full control of our station when operating remotely, including:

 - Use of our Amplifier

 - Antenna Selection

 We also use a microHAM station control system and contesting equipment as part of our remote operating gateway and we want to fully integrate our new Flex-6700 SDR with this gear.
 Our Flex-6700 uses a dedicated Microphone to avoid audio integration issues that we encountered between the Flex-6700 and the microHAM MK2R+ that we use in our station.

 The first step in this project was to develop a system design (pictured above).
 We opted for an architecture that uses the Flex SDR as a third radio in Anita’s Operating Position.
 Her position is now an SO2R setup with a Yaesu FTdx5000 as the primary radio and a choice of either an Icom IC-7600 or the Flex-6700 SDR as the second active radio.

 The Flex-6700 SDR has an associated Elecraft KPA-500W Amplifier/KAT500 Auto Tuner combination, an Elecraft W2 Wattmeter, an automated bandpass filtering via an Array Solutions FilterMax IV, and a dedicated microHAM Station Master Deluxe (SMD) Antenna Controller.
 The Elecraft components are good choices for our remote operating project because they all have applications that enable them to be controlled and monitored over a network (more on this later in this series of articles).